 Beach Villas are divided into two types: standalone and adjoining.
 Both are 55 sqm and have more or less the same features.
 The main difference being the standalone villas offer a little more privacy, with their own porch to admire the views across the ocean.
 Like the Garden Rooms, these are great for families.

 Jacuzzi Beach Villas are in the ‘adults only’ area of the resort near to the Jacuzzi Water Villas and are 65 sqm.
 Each of these villas can house three guests, and they have a jacuzzi in the private sundeck.
 Easy access to the beach and main swimming pool guarantees a relaxing time on this part of the island.

-Jacuzzi Water Villas are the most luxurious and spacious rooms the resort has to offer, at 85 sqm, with a private sundeck and stairs connecting directly into the amazing waters that surround you.
-Like the Jacuzzi Beach Villas, these are in the adult only part of the resort and only for guests 18 years and above.
+Jacuzzi Water Villas are the most luxurious and spacious rooms the resort has to offer, at 85 sqm, with a private sundeck and stairs connecting directly to the amazing waters that surround you.
+Like the Jacuzzi Beach Villas, these are in the adult-only part of the resort and only for guests 18 years and above.

 Why We Highly Recommend The Water Villas At Vilamendhoo

 While the Jacuzzi Water Villas are the most expensive option, they are absolutely worth it.

 In fact, when we had decided on a Maldives holiday we were searching for the most affordable luxury water villa and Vilamendhoo offered so much more for our money in comparison to other resorts.

 Here are a few reasons why it’s worth upgrading to a water villa: